Romeo & Juliet

 PUG draws upon the theories of Prof Tim Fitzpatrick of Sydney University relating to the size and layout of the original Globe theatre; ideas which have been gaining traction in the scholarly community in recent years.
 It’s thus both in size (88′ as opposed to 100′) and in style (fabricated out of scaffolding and plywood with little attempt at aesthetic ‘authenticity’) a very different beast from Shakespeare’s Globe in London.
 Naturally our approach was nonetheless much indebted to the principles of playing I learned at Shakespeare’s Globe, and which I’ve developed teaching both there and at Central; but the theatre, and the South Pacific environment in which we were making the work, inevitably exerted their own mysterious pressures to engender a recognisable but distinctive playing style.

-To make a production which felt at home in this smoke-and-mirrors, new-old environment on the other side of the world, and with a multi-national, multi-ethnic cast, we drew upon both European and Pacific culture: Renaissance Masque and sword-fighting manuals combined with the structure of the Maori powhiri and kapa haka in the physical shaping of the work.
-The costumes were non-specifically contemporary, using the shapes and imagery of punk and gang culture, while retaining a Catholic backdrop, and Renaissance status structures (especially those relating to open-carry of lethal weapons).
+To make a production which felt at home in this smoke-and-mirrors, new-old environment on the other side of the world, and with a multi-national, multi-ethnic cast, we drew upon both European and Pacific culture: Renaissance Masque and sword-fighting manuals combined with the structure of the Maori powhiri and kapa haka in the physical language of the work.
+The costumes were non-specifically contemporary, using the shapes and imagery of punk and gang culture, while retaining a Catholic milieu and Renaissance status structures (especially those relating to open-carry of lethal weapons).
 The live music referenced contemporary teenage music tastes – hip-hop, rock, even Taylor Swift – as well as traditional folk; and we concluded with a jig.

 Making this work was immeasurably enriched by the introduction into Maori culture I was given by the inspirational Miriama McDowell (Ngati Hine), who played Lady Capulet.
 (Miriama and I went on to collaborate as the directors of the Queens Company the following season, making Othello and Much Ado About Nothing together and further developing the Pasifika element of PUG’s performance approach.)